Pages

 [Review] Elaine Thomson: 'Hawthorn'

 So, what to make of this book?
 We know Elaine Thomson from her mysteries that feature Jem Flockhart, the apothecary.
-This is a novel approach to a route well-travelled: haunting and mysterious.
+This, however, is a novel approach to a route well-travelled: haunting, mysterious, and ghostly.
 I kept hoping that a tendril of the story would reach out to the universe of Jem Flockart.
 Not so.

-It's my rational mind that suspects (or hopes) that Sutherland suffers from a (then unknown) condition called dissociative identity disorder (DID), caused by traumatic experiences and exacerbated by the mind-bending medication he had taken.
-This disorder was previously called multiple personality disorder (MPD) and is one that might explain the disruptive actions that seemingly happen to the 'other' Sutherland.
+It's my rational mind that suspects (or hopes) that Sutherland suffers from a (then unknown) condition called Dissociative Identity Disorder (DID), caused by traumatic experiences and exacerbated by the mind-bending medication he had taken.
+This disorder was previously called Multiple Personality Disorder (MPD) or, as the French would call it so fittingly, dédoublement.
+It is a disorder that might explain the disruptive actions that seemingly happen to Sutherland.
+Are there two Sutherlands?

 I really liked the brooding, moody, and evocative descriptions of the landscape, the forever changing weather, and the interaction between Sutherland and the Sinclairs.
-Yes, there is some explanation as to what is the cause-and-effect of part of the mystery, but the largest of them remains.
+Yes, there is some explanation as to what was the cause-and-effect of part of the mystery, but the most important question remains unanswered.

 No comments: